utxostack/utxo-stack-doc/docs/glossary.md

 ### Chain state challenge

-A staker can start a chain state challenge if they disagree with the DA chain or an app chain's chain state.
+A staker can start a chain state challenge if they disagree with the DA chain or a Branch chain's chain state.

 A challenge proof contains an invalid transition and a Merkle proof.
 The proof can be verified on the RGB++ layer.
 The contract guarantees that the failed party loses their stake.